If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 - Yo como manzanas. = I eat apples.

-But very often, Spanish drops the subject:
+But Spanish often drops the subject:

 - Como manzanas.